Improving accessibility at the Park and Palace

 What do these developments mean for Alexandra Palace and its audiences?

-This latest round of developments has opened our doors for audiences that may not have otherwise may not have been able to visit.
+This latest round of developments has opened our doors for audiences that may not otherwise have been able to visit.
 The Changing Places facility that was opened in July this year is a game changer, and we hope it gives visitors confidence that they can attend our full events programme.
-We have a long list of physical developments that have improved the Palace for all, such as new way-finding signage and upgraded entry and exit points.
+We have a long list of infrastructure developments that have improved the Palace for all, such as new way-finding signage and upgraded entry and exit points.
 However, we have also worked hard on the non-physical provisions such as online information, website upgrades, staff training and much more.
-We hope all visitors to the Palace will have an improved and dignified experience from the moment they click onto our website until they leave site after an event.
+We hope all visitors to the Palace will have an improved and dignified experience from the moment they click onto our website, until they leave site after an event.

 Why have you signed up to Hidden Disabilities Sunflower?